"Today is the day to start living more compassionately."

 So, in fact, the Jazzy Vegetarian is vegan!

 What does the word vegan mean to me?
 Well, here is the way I see it: A vegan is someone who does not use or consume any meat, poultry, fish, dairy, or eggs.
 A vegan strives to eat a purely plant-based diet consisting of fruits, vegetables, seeds, legumes, nuts, and grains.
 That’s what my recipes are all about: plant based, easy-to-prepare, and delicious!

 "My first concern is for the safety of all God’s creatures.
 My hope is that mankind can find peace on earth, for the world to share."

 Click on OLEANDER’s cute photo to read about Farm Sanctuary.
 Farm Sanctuary works to end farm animal abuse through investigative, legislative and legal actions; public awareness and humane education projects and direct rescue and shelter of farm animals.

-Laura’s focus is on creating delicious, plant-based American Classic Meals, while focusing on easy to prepare, vega recipes.
+Laura’s focus is on creating delicious, plant-based American Classic Meals, while sharing on easy to prepare, vegan recipes.
 Whether you are a dedicated vegan, adopting a vegetarian lifestyle, or just want to fit a ‘veggie style meal’ into your weekly menu plan, Laura demonstrates how to prepare simple, vegan dishes that will please everybody that you are cooking for.

 A love for good food, compassion for animals and enthusiasm for great music has created a joyous life path for Laura Theodore, The Jazzy Vegetarian.

-Listen to Laura Theodore's JAZZY VEGETARIAN Podcast anytime on
+Listen to Laura Theodore's famous JAZZY VEGETARIAN Podcast anytime on